 WELCOME TO HADES!

 If you missed class today, we discussed the Greek underworld of Hades.
-Each student received ahandout, which we completed together.
+Each student received handout, which we completed together.
 I HAVE INCLUDED A COPY OF THE HANDOUT FOR YOU AT THE BOTTOM OF THIS POST!
 Several images were shared with you in relationship to the areas we discussed.
 I have attempted to include some of the images for you below.

 2. Please read "Orpheus and Eurydice" pg.
 107 in your text.
 This myth illustrate how just Hades actually was.
+This myth will appear on your test.

 The following pictures should give you greater insights into some of the aspects we discussed on Tuesday.
 Please make sure you obtain the information from someone else in class BEFORE you return.

 This is the character known as Sisyphus.
 He was destroyed by Zeus due to his inappropriate sexual behavior.
 His pushes a boulder up a large mountain in Hades, with the one purpose of pushing it over the top.
 He is never successful in doing so, as the boulder always comes crashing down on him.
-This punishment is highly symbolic of the crime, as the rock represents Sisyphus' s sexual desires.
+This punishment is highly symbolic of the crime, as the rock represents Sisyphus' sexual desires.
 He hopes to overcome them, but he he is unsuccessful in doing so.

 These women are known as the Danaids.
 There are fifty of them, and on their wedding night, all but one, murdered her husband by stabbing him in his heart.
 Their punishment in Hades is to obtain water from the River Styx with the hope of filling Hades' garden pond; however, their jars have holes in the bottom.
 They were never able to complete the mundane task of filling the pond.
 This is symbolic of the fact that they took the trivial and mundane away from their husbands; consequently, they are forever cursed with it.